-How Unity built a gaming engine for the future – TechCrunch
+Unity IPO aims to fuel growth across gaming and beyond – TechCrunch

-Last week, Unity Software Inc. filed to go public on the New York Stock Exchange, but the 16-year-old tech company is universally known within the gaming industry and largely unknown outside of it.

-Unity has expanded beyond gaming, pouring hundreds of millions of dollars into a massive bet to become an underlying platform for humanity’s future in a world where interactive 3D media stretches from our entertainment experiences and consumer applications to office and manufacturing workflows.
+Unity Software Inc. is set to list on the New York Stock Exchange this month, following its S-1 filing two weeks ago.
+The 16-year-old tech company is universally known within the gaming industry and largely unknown outside of it.
+But Unity has been expanding beyond gaming, pouring hundreds of millions of dollars into a massive bet to be an underlying platform for humanity’s future in a world where interactive 3D media stretches from our entertainment experiences and consumer applications to office and manufacturing workflows.

-Much of the reporting about Unity’s S-1 has mischaracterized the business.
-Unity is easily misunderstood because:

-- Most people who aren’t game developers don’t understand what a game engine does.
+Much of the press about Unity’s S-1 filing mischaracterizes the business.
+Unity is easily misunderstood because most people who aren’t (game) developers don’t know what a game engine actually does, because Unity has numerous revenue streams, and because Unity and the competitor it is most compared to — Epic Games — only partially overlap in their businesses.

 Last year, I wrote an in-depth guide to Unity’s founding and rise in popularity, interviewing more than 20 top executives in San Francisco and Copenhagen, plus many other professionals in the industry.
 In this two-part guide to get up to speed on the company, I’ll explain Unity’s business, where it is positioned in the market, what its R&D is focused on and how game engines are eating the world as they gain adoption across other industries.